bethbrains/bethbrains.github.io/_posts/2016-03-07-5-justifiable-uses-for-emoji.md

 layout: post
 ---

-## 5 Justifiable Uses for Emoji in Your Salesforce Org

 You may have seen my friend Christian's post revealing that you can actually use emoji in Salesforce formulas. _Just a big joke, right?_ Nope.
+I believe we Salesforce professionals can do our jobs _and_ have a sense of humour about it.
+Let's bring some delight to our users, right?

-Here are a few justifiable uses for emoji in your org.
+So in that spirit, here are a few humorous-yet-justifiable uses for emoji in your org.

+### Birthdays
+If you have a "Next Birthday" field that's automatically calculated,

 Hat tip to Jodie Miners for this one: